A Schauder-Tychonoff fixed-point approach for nonlinear L\'evy driven reaction-diffusion systems: The stochastic Schauder-Tychonoff type theorem

-\begin{proof}[Proof of Theorem \ref{ther_main}] Fix $\Afrak$, the Wiener process $W$, and the Poisson random measure $\eta$. \begin{step} \item In step one, we approximate the the operator $\mathcal{V}_{\Afrak,W,\eta}$ by discretizing the time.
-These approximations $\mathcal{V}^\zaehler_{\Afrak,W,\eta}$ induce on the set of probability measures an operator $\mathscr{V}_\zaehler $.
-In Step (II), we show that the operators $\{\mathscr{V}_\zaehler:\zaehler\in\NN\} $ are satisfying the fix Schauder-Tychonoff fix point Theorem.
-Applying the Schauder-Tychonoff fix point Theorem gives a fixed point, which is, in fact, a probability measure.
-Starting with this measure, we show in Step (III) that there is indeed a filtered probability space, such that the fixed point measure corresponds to a solution of the SPDE.
+{In step (I), we approximate by the shifted Haar projection the processes, such that they are simple, predictable, and $V$-valued and compose this approximation with $\mathcal{V}_{\Afrak,W,\eta}$ and get $\mathcal{V}^\zaehler_{\Afrak,W,\eta}$.
+These approximations $\mathcal{V}^\zaehler_{\Afrak,W,\eta}$ induce an operator $\mathscr{V}_\zaehler$ on the set of probability measures on $\mathbb{X}$.
+In Step (II), we show that the discrete operators $\{\mathscr{V}_\zaehler:\zaehler\in\NN\} $ are satisfying the hypothesis of the Schauder-Tychonoff fixed point theorem.
+Applying the Schauder-Tychonoff fixed point theorem gives a sequence of fixed point, which are, in fact, only probability measures on $\mathbb{X}$.
+In Step (III) we show that the sequence of probability measures $\{\mathscr{P}_\zaehler :\zaehler \in \NN\}$ on $\mathbb{X}$ are tight and, therefore, there exists a weakly convergence subsequence and a limiting probability measure $\mathscr{P}^\ast$.
+In Step (IV) we construct a filtered probability space, such that for each probability measure $\mathscr{P}^{\ast}_\zaehler $ a process exists being a fixed point of $\mathcal{V}_{\widetilde {\Afrak},\widetilde{W},\widetilde{\eta}}$.
+In Step (V) we apply the usual Skorohood representation Theorem, to get a stochastic processes defined over a probability space.
+In Step (VI) we reconstruct an underlying Poisson random measure for the SPDE.
+Step (VII) is dedicated to the verification that, indeed, the so-constructed process solves the original martingale problem. }